mihaelsegulja/iis-projekt/README.md

 npm run start
 ```

-- The frontend is available at: <http://localhost:4200>
+- Frontend is available at: <http://localhost:4200>

 ### Database migrations (if needed)

 - The project uses Entity Framework Core (Microsoft.EntityFrameworkCore.SqlServer) and applies migrations on start of the application.
 - If you need to create or apply migrations (from `IISNotionSearch` solution dir):

 **create a migration**